-III B.TECH-II-SEMESTER L T P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 3 1 - 40 60 100 3

-ELECTIVE -I INDUSTRIAL ENGINEERING AND COST ESTIMATION.
+III B.TECH-II-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 4 - - 40 60 100 3 ELECTIVE -I INDUSTRI AL I ENG INE ERING AND COST ESTIM ATION.

+After successful completion of this course, the students will be able to:
-CO1: Explain fundamental knowledge and skill sets required in the Industrial Management and domain knowledge in Industrial engineering.

-CO2: Illustrate the concepts of human resource management, job evaluation and merit rating.

-CO3: Illustrate the concepts of wages and intensive systems.

-CO4: Solve various problems related to estimating and costing of a product.

-CO5: Make use of different techniques to estimate weights and volumes of materials.

-CO6: Make use of different techniques to estimation of welding, forging and foundry cost.
+- CO1: Discuss fundamental knowledge and skill sets required in the Industrial Management and Industrial engineering. - CO2: Analyze the concepts of human resource management, job evaluation and merit rating. - CO3: Analyze the concepts of wages and intensive systems. - CO4: Solve various problems related to estimating and costing of a product. - CO5: Categorize the techniques of estimating weights and volumes of materials. - CO6: Distinguish the welding, forging and foundry cost estimation.